Psywerx/game-off-2012/README.md

 But what's this?
 An internet meanie is using _Comic Sans_ for his Helvetica signs!
 And he's __flicking them your way__.
 Good god, is there nothing sacred anymore!?
 Avoid them all.
 Run away!

-Use the holy face moustache, glorious monocle like a sir and skirt around IKEA forks ... get a friend to help - it's dangerous to go alone.
+Use the holy face moustache, glorious monocle like a sir, and skirt around IKEA forks ... get a friend to help - it's dangerous to go alone.

-Still a better love story than Twilight.

 # Screenshots